gbowerman/azure-myriad/README.md

 Please note the following limitations:

 -	For custom images you can only have a single storage account and are hence limited to 20 VMs in a scale set (or 40 if you set the overprovision property to "false".
-This will be increased in the future.
+This limitation is being removed soon, and there is a preview currently underway for managed disks which fixes it.
 -	Maximum number of platform image VMs in a scale set is 100.
-This will be increased in the future.
+This will be increased in the future, and there is a preview currently underway for larger scale sets.

 ## Working with scale sets using PowerShell